foretspaisibles/bsdowl/README.md

 Pallàs Athéné is a Greek goddess of wisdom, mother of sciences and arts.
 This software is gently dedicated to her.

+Michael Grünewald in Bonn, on January 20, 2014